locationtech/geotrellis/publish/README.md

 ## Building the container

+First ensure that `RELEASE_TAG` in `Makefile` is set to the tag you wish to publish.

-First build the container using `make build`.
+Then build the container using `make build`.
 The image will always be rebuilt from scratch, cloning geotrellis and checking out the version branch.